College Policies and Notices

 - Student Health Services at (909) 274-4400 provides personal counseling and medical attention.

 Students are protected against capricious, arbitrary, unreasonable, unlawful, false, malicious or professionally inappropriate evaluations or behavior by a faculty member.
 Student complaints may be classified as grievances and fall into two categories: Academic, and Non-Academic.
 Academic grievances involve grades.
 To grieve a grade, a student must prove that the professor issued a grade by mistake, fraud, bad faith, or incompetence (Education Code 76224).
-Non-Academic grievances include: any act or threat of intimidation, harassment, or physical aggression, arbitrary action, violation of student rights, or imposition of sanctions without proper regard to College policy as specified in the Education Code, Board Policy, and/or Administrative Procedures, violation of Title IX Education Amendments of 1972, or violation of Section 504 of the Rehabilitation Act of 1973 with reference to the rights of disabled students.
+Non-Academic grievances include: any act or threat of intimidation, harassment, or physical aggression, arbitrary action, violation of student rights, or imposition of sanctions without proper regard to College policy as specified in the Education Code, Board Policy, and/or Administrative Procedures, violation of Title IX Education Amendments of 1972, or violation of Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) with reference to the rights of disabled students.

 Students can obtain Grievance Procedures and forms on-line at Complaints and Grievances.

 Students are encouraged to follow the Mt.
 San Antonio College Complaint and Grievance process before attempting to file a complaint with the State.
 Issues that are not resolved at the campus level may be presented: